m-cetin/XingDumper/README.md

 # XingDumper
 Python 3 script to dump company employees from XING API.
 Perfect OSINT tool ;-)

 The results contain firstname, lastname, position, gender, location and a user's profile link.
 Only 2 API calls are required to retrieve all employees.
+Mainly used to dump email addresses of employees.

 With the `--full` CLI flag an additional API request will be made for each employee to retrieve contact details such as email, fax, mobile and phone number.
 However, this data is most often unset by XING users.